chantheepic/Excellence/resources/readme.txt

    different types.
 We could have had an Enum representing the different available types, but that would require more work to extend.

+5. The main utilizes a builder and a factory so that the arguments can be provided out of order.

+6. Each view handles the separate drawing of the different shapes.
+Because the process used to draw the shapes is different for each view, no abstraction was possible.
+Even within each view because the parameters and calculations done to draw each shape was different (i.e. center point for rect and ellipse in svgView), Abstracting the calculations done to different shapes were difficult.

 *Future Revisions*
     - Factory for creating components
     - Builder for adding motions to components